 My holiday relationship with my refrigerator is complicated.
-Fortunately, this Instant Pot Acorn Squash Stuffed with Wild Rice, Cranberries, and Chickpeas is here to ease the tension.
+Fortunately, this Instant Pot Stuffed Acorn Squash is here to ease the tension.

 On the other hand, it’s the HOLIDAYS.
 It’s a special time of year, and we both know that last slice of Pumpkin Sheet Cake is not going to eat itself.

-Like many of my favorite recipes this time of year, this stuffed acorn squash tastes unique enough to serve as a side at a special holiday meal but is healthy and hearty enough to stand on its own for a light lunch or dinner.
+- Like many of my favorite holiday recipes, this stuffed acorn squash tastes unique enough to serve as a side at a special holiday meal but is healthy and hearty enough to stand on its own for a light lunch or dinner.

 Chickpeas belong to a family called “pulses,” a group that includes other superstar ingredients such as dry peas, lentils, and other kinds of beans.
 Adding pulses to your diet is an easy, inexpensive way to boost your nutrient intake.

 Instant pot acorn squash is my latest pressure cooker fixation.
-Instead of roasting the squash for an hour plus in the oven, I crammed the squash halves inside, sealed the lid, then set the time for four minutes.
+Instead of roasting the squash for an hour plus in the oven, the squash halves are cooked until perfectly tender in an Instant Pot.

 If you don’t own an Instant Pot, you can easily make the acorn squash in the oven instead.
 It will take a bit longer, but the results will still be delicious.

-How to Store and Reheat Instant Pot Squash
+How to Store and Reheat Instant Pot Stuffed Acorn Squash

 - To Store.
 Store leftovers in an airtight container in the refrigerator for up to 5 days.